Does TLS Email Encryption Meet Compliance Requirements?

 2. The message is encrypted and stored in a secure database.

 3. The recipient is notified via email with a link to retrieve their message.
-This notice does not include any of the sensitive information from the original message.
+This notice does not include any sensitive information from the original message.

 4. The recipient connects to a secure website, verifies their identity, and reads the message over a secure connection.